RetamalVictor/blog/learning journey/Sys-Eng_part_1.md

 ```

-*Left side*: we slide **downwards**, refining fuzzy pains (long braking, laggy FPV) into the SMART “shall” statements you’ll meet in Section 3, then into the architecture snapshot of Section 5.
+*Left side* → we slide **downwards**, refining fuzzy pains (long braking, laggy FPV) into the SMART “shall” statements you’ll meet in Section 3, then into the architecture snapshot of Section 5.
-*Right side*: we climb **upwards**, using the Verification Matrix (Section 7) to prove—unit by unit, then subsystem by subsystem—that the real buggy matches those early promises.
+*Right side* → we climb **upwards**, using the Verification Matrix (Section 7) to prove—unit by unit, then subsystem by subsystem—that the real buggy matches those early promises.

 | V-Step                   | This-post Artefact                         |
 |--------------------------|-------------------------------------------|